Dear readers,

 This publication appears thanks to a continuing financial subsidy to the Czech Society of International Law from the Council of Scientific Societies of the Czech Republic.
 We are also grateful for the generous financial support from the law firm Skils (Prague).

-We also wish that this volume of the Czech Yearbook will find many readers and we are already looking forward to new authors and new contributions for our next volume in 2024.
-We are also grateful for any comments or suggestions on how to improve the quality of this
+We also wish that this volume of the Czech Yearbook will find many readers and we are already looking forward to new authors and new contributions for our next volume in 2025.

 Editor-in-Chief